World Cinema Collection

 K-12 Schools & Districts

 Universities & Colleges

 About This Product

 This unique collection includes the best of the silent era, groundbreaking international directors, masterpieces from the mid-20th century, and contemporary films from around the world, including Africa, Asia, Europe, Latin America, the Caribbean, the Middle East, and North America.
-The collection shines a light on the history of cinema while also providing a glimpse into the cultures and issues of countries worldwide—making it useful beyond film studies departments by bringing value to programs in area studies, political science, history, world languages, and more.
+Perfect even beyond film studies classes, these titles bring value to programs in multicultural studies, political science, history, world languages, and more.